nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given name is not present.
   * 3a1.
 CohortConnect shows an error message.
-  * Use case resumes at step 2.
+  * Use case resumes at step 3.

 * 3b.
 Multiple matching names.
   * 3b1.
 CohortConnect shows an error message.
   * 3b2.
+Displays list of users with names containing the keyword.
+  * Use case resumes at step 3.

+**Use Case 14: Show a person's details using Github Username**

+MSS

+1. User requests to list persons.
+2. CohortConnect shows a list of persons.
+3. User requests to show details of a specific person in the list using Github usernam.
+4. CohortConnect shows the person's details in the detail pane.

+    Use case ends.

+Extensions

+* 2a.
+The list is empty.
+  * Use case ends.

+* 3a.
+The given github username is not present.
+  * 3a1.
+CohortConnect shows an error message.
+  * Use case resumes at step 3.

+* 3b.
+Multiple matching github usernames.
+  * 3b1.
+CohortConnect shows an error message.
+  * 3b2.
+Displays list of users with github usernames containing the keyword.
+  * Use case resumes at step 3.

+**Use Case 15: Show a person's details using Telegram Id**

+MSS

+1. User requests to list persons.
+2. CohortConnect shows a list of persons.
+3. User requests to show details of a specific person in the list using Telegram Id.
+4. CohortConnect shows the person's details in the detail pane.

+    Use case ends.

+Extensions

+* 2a.
+The list is empty.
+  * Use case ends.

+* 3a.
+The given telegram id is not present.
+  * 3a1.
+CohortConnect shows an error message.
+  * Use case resumes at step 3.

+* 3b.
+Multiple matching telegram ids.
+  * 3b1.
+CohortConnect shows an error message.
-Displays list of users with the same name.
+  * 3b2.
+Displays list of users with telegram ids containing the keyword.
-  * Use case resumes at step 2.
+  * Use case resumes at step 3.

-**Use Case 8: Import contacts from JSON file**
+**Use Case 18: Import contacts from JSON file**

 MSS